A Brief Introduction to Shannon's Information Theory

-Next, if we want to index each sequence among these $K$ sequences using binary digits, i.e., a sequence using only $0$ and $1$, what is the minimum length of the binary sequence?
-Still, let us look at an example first. \begin{example} If $K=4$, all $4$ sequence can be respectively indexed by $00$,~$01$,~$10$ and $11$.
-So, the binary sequence should have a length $\log_2 4=2$ to index each sequence. \end{example} Therefore, the binary sequence should have length $\log_2 K$ in order to index each sequence among all these $K$ sequences.
-In terms of Computer Science, we need $\log_2 K$ bits to index (and restore) a sequence.
-Next, we will derive a more explicit expression for the quantity $\log_2 K$.
+Next, if we want to uniquely index each sequence among these $K$ sequences using binary digits, i.e., a sequence using only $0$ and $1$, what is the minimum length of the binary sequence?
+Let us still look at an example first. \begin{example} If $K=4$, all $4$ sequence can be respectively indexed by $00$,~$01$,~$10$ and $11$.
+Certainly, we cannot use only one digit to give a unique index for each and every sequence.
+So, the binary sequence should have a length at least $\log_2 4=2$. \end{example} Therefore, the binary sequence should have a length $\log_2 K$ in order to uniquely index each and every sequence among all these $K$ sequences.
+In terms of Computer Science, we need $\log_2 K$ bits to index (and store) a sequence.
+Next, we will derive a more explicit expression of $\log_2 K$.

-It is well known that, if $m$ is large enough, $m!$ can be quite accurately approximated by the {\it Stirling formula}:
+If $m$ is large enough, $m!$ can be quite accurately approximated by the {\it Stirling formula}: